bonedaddy/blog/content/resume/_index.md

 ---
 title: "Resume"
 date: 2020-06-20T02:00:35-07:00
-draft: true
+draft: false
 keywords: ["resume"]
 ---

+{{<notice warning>}}
+This is a very basic version of my resume, and will be fleshed out as time goes on.
+{{< /notice >}}

 # Overview

 I'm a proficient software engineer with a diverse technical background that allows me to play multiple roles efficiently, and practically.
 I prefer working as a backend engineer, but am more than adept when it comes to DevOps, or systems administration tasks.
-I can quickly adapt to new and unfamiliar environments, and view documentation writing as an essential part of softare development.
+I can quickly adapt to new and unfamiliar environments, and view documentation writing as an essential part of the software development lifecycle.
+[You can find a large collection of my work on GitHub](https://github.com/bonedaddy)

 # Skillset